 The decade of the 1960s saw a new field of research and documentation in sport, and Molyneux was at the forefront of this activity.
 Denis had written a research paper in 1962 – ‘Central Government Aid to Sport and Physical Recreation of Countries of Western Europe’ which, following on from Wolfenden, radically influenced national thinking.
 Indeed, Denis Howell waved the report in the report in the House of Commons whilst arguing for a sports council.
 (An original copy from Denis is now in our Project library).

 When the advisory Sports Council was first established in 1964, Walter Winterbottom, former England soccer manager and General Secretary of the CCPR, was seconded to be Director.
 Recognising his important role, Denis was seconded from Birmingham University to be Deputy Director.
-After these roles, Denis became Director of Recreation for Luton Council in 1971 and then, in 1973, Director of Recreation for Northampton Council.
+After these roles, Denis became Director of Recreation for Luton Council in 1971 and then, in 1973, Director of Recreation for Northamptonshire County Council.
 Denis was a member of the working party for ‘Towards a Wider Use’ [Joint Provision] published in 1976.

 Denis and his wife, Marjorie, who also worked for the Sports Council, moved to South Australia in 1975.
 Denis moved to Salisbury College of Advanced Education in Adelaide.
 He was made a Member of the Order of Australia in 2005 for sport and recreation services for disabled persons.
 In 2009 he completed a PhD in social history at the University of Adelaide.
 In 2015 Denis published ‘Time for Play’, which examines recreation and moral issues in colonial South Australia and the developments in the colony.
 It shows how recreation improved the lot of first the working class, and eventually, society as a whole.
-Denis lives with his wife in Leabrook, South Australia and they have kindly contributed to the story.
+Denis lived with his wife in Leabrook, South Australia and they kindly contributed to the story.
+Denis died in 2019.